DouglasUrner/Recipes/mains/baked-tofu-with-peanut-sauce.md

 1. Divide the greens among bowls.
 Add the lime zest and half the sliced scallions to the rice, then fluff with a fork.
 Top the greens with the rice, then the tofu.
 Spoon the peanut dressing over everything, and garnish with the drained pickled peppers and remaining sliced scallions.

 ## Notes

+* Triple the rice to use a whole can of coconut milk.